-Admission to the Interdisciplinary Applied Science and Mathematics (IASM) Ph.D.
-Program will be granted to students satisfying the admission requirements set forth by the Wright State University Graduate School and the IASM program.
-Applicants should come to the program with a good understanding of mathematics and science fundamentals including knowledge of differential equations and general physics.
-Courses in partial differential equations and intermediate or advanced science courses that align with the focus areas are desirable additions, as well as exposure to a computational software package or programming language.
-Applicants’ academic records must clearly indicate a potential for success in IASM relevant research.
+You may be granted admission to the Interdisciplinary Applied Science and Mathematics (IASM) Ph.D. program if the admission requirements set forth by the Wright State University Graduate School and the IASM program are met.
+You must possess good understanding of mathematics and science fundamentals, including knowledge of differential equations and general physics, when applying to the IASM program.
+Courses in partial differential equations and intermediate or advanced science courses that align with the focus areas are desirable additions, as well as exposure to a computational software packages or programming languages.
+Academic records must clearly indicate a potential for success in IASM relevant research.

 The minimum admission requirements set forth by the program are as follows: